benders5e/benders5e/airbender.md

 #### Air ball
 *Cost: 2 chi*
+Choose a creature or object (medium or smaller) within your normal bending range.
+The target must make a Dexterity saving throw against your bending DC (objects automatically fail).
+On a failure, the creature or object is surrounded by a compressed ball of air.

-You surround a creature (medium or smaller) or object with a compressed ball of air.
-You can move this ball with a speed equal to your own feet, including raising it up into the air.
-A creature in the ball is restrained.
+You can move this ball with a speed equal to your own, including raising it up into the air.
+A creature in the ball is Restrained.

 You can also use this technique to create a smaller ball (up to 5 feet in diameter) which can be thrown or tossed around, in the same way as a regular ball, while you maintain concentration.

+With each additional chi you spend, the size of the creature you can trap increases by one category.

 #### Blast
 *Cost: 2 chi*
 When you use this form, you send a pressurized blast of air at a creature within range.
-Make an attack.
 On a hit, you deal an amount of damage equal to twice your bending die.

 You also roll an airbending check (using your waterbending modifier) opposed by the target's Strength (Athletics) or Dexterity (Acrobatics).
 If the target fails, you can choose what distance it is pushed away from you (up to 15 feet).

 Just like your regular bending attack, this form clears any clouds not caused by spirit magic.